thcopeland/ruby417/README.md

 $ magick IMAGE_PATH -draw "$(ruby test_localization.rb IMAGE_PATH)" detected.jpg
 ```

 and open `detected.jpg` in an image viewer (as a test image, try using `spec/fixtures/sir_walter_scott_blurred_rotated.jpg`).
 The barcode should be outlined in a green quadrilateral.
-The entire detection process on a 1603x1202 image with a single barcode takes about half a second, most of which is spent in ImageMagick preprocessing the image.
+The entire detection process on a 1603x1202 image with a single barcode takes about half a second, most of which is spent in ImageMagick, preprocessing the image.

 Stay tuned!